UnityTechnologies/PrefabWorkflows_3DGameKit/README.md

 **Description**

-This Unity Project demonstrates the new Prefab Workflows available in a Preview Build at: [Link Here] The features are targetted for production-ready release in Unity 2018.3.
+This Unity Project demonstrates the new Prefab Workflows available in a Preview Build at: https://unity3d.com/prefabs

+The features are targetted for production-ready release in Unity 2018.3.

 The project was used in the Unite Berlin 2018 Keynote to demonstrate: